 - 1. On the MBG main page, click SIP trunking. - Click / beside an existing trunk or click +to add a new trunk. - 3.
 In the lower section of the screen, locate the place where you wish to add the new rule.
-Use the following screen tools to sort through the list: - Rules per page: Specify the number of rules displayed on the page, from 10 to 1000.
+Use the following screen tools to sort through the list: - Rules per page: Specify the number of rules displayed on the page, from 10 to 1000. - Jump to page: If there are multiple pages of rules, select the page you wish to view.

-- Jump to page: If there are multiple pages of rules, select the page you wish to view. - NOTE: If the SIP Trunk does not yet have any rules, a single unprogrammed rule will be listed by default. - To add the new rule, click → beside an existing rule.
+If the SIP Trunk does not yet have any rules, a single unprogrammed rule will be listed by default.

+- 4. To add the new rule, click + beside an existing rule.
 A new rule will be added directly below the existing rule - 5.
-Specify the rule parameters: - Match: Select the match criteria: Request URI, From header URI, or To header URI. - Rule: Enter the rule, making sure to adhere to the format outlined below. - Primary: Select the primary ICP to route the call. - Secondary: Select the secondary ICP to route the call (if applicable). - Description: Type a description of the rule (optional entry). - 6.
-After you have specified the rule parameters, you can do the following: - To move the rule up the list, click 1. - 7.
-Click Save.
+Specify the rule parameters: - Match: Select the match criteria: Request URI, From header URI, or To header URI. - Rule: Enter the rule, making sure to adhere to the format outlined below. - Primary: Select the primary ICP to route the call. - Secondary: Select the secondary ICP to route the call (if applicable). - Description: Type a description of the rule (optional entry).

+- 6. After you have specified the rule parameters, you can do the following:

+- To move the rule up the list, click .

+- To move the rule down the list, click +.

+- 7. Click Save.

-Editing a DID Routing Rule
+5.5.3 Editing a DID Routing Rule